uni-ts/uni-ts/docs/docs/result/index.md

 Last but not least, let's handle possible errors from the `divide` function to see how it will look like in both approaches.

-Traditional approach requires you to dig into implementation details or use `instanceof` checks to ensure you handle only the `divide` function exceptions (you may place more throwable functions in `try` block in the future).
+The traditional approach requires you to dig into implementation details or use `instanceof` checks to ensure you handle only the `divide` function exceptions (you may place more throwable functions in the `try` block in the future).

 With Result types, nothing changes from the previous example.
-You are already sure you're handling only errors from `divide` function.
-If you introduce more functions in the future they will come with their own Result return types so TypeScript will tell you if they can fail and how.
+You are already sure you're handling only errors from the `divide` function.
+If you introduce more functions in the future, they will come with their own Result return types, so TypeScript will tell you if they can fail and how.

 <!-- With Result types, you know exactly what errors are possible and where they come from, without needing to dig into implementation details or catch generic exceptions. -->